 Automated Feature Extraction with Machine Learning and Image Processing

-PD Stefan Bosse
+Prof. Dr. Stefan Bosse

 University of Siegen - Dept. Maschinenbau

-University of Bremen - Dept. Mathematics and Computer Science
+University of Koblenz - Dept. Computer Science

 1 / 51